 This is sometimes called the illusion of knowledge, the idea that if we know more about something, then we can make better decisions.
 Sadly, this isn’t always true.
 In many situations, there are perhaps only 10 or 20 pieces of information which dominate the subsequent outcomes, and the other few hundred pieces of information that you thought might be important turn out to have little or no impact.

 Even on the occasions when some obscure bit of data does matter, the timing and magnitude of the effects are usually unpredictable, which renders the additional information useless anyway.

 The trick here is to know which pieces of information have the most impact most of the time, both in terms of the company’s prospects and, more importantly, on the investor’s total returns.

 Make it repeatable

-Companies which succeed are often those which have systems which they’ve really nailed down over the years and which can be applied to new stores or factories, or new markets and countries quickly and accurately with maximum impact.
+Companies which succeed are often those which have systems which they’ve really nailed down over the years and that can be applied to new stores or factories or new markets and countries quickly and accurately with maximum impact.

 The same applies to investing strategies.

 Those strategies which are successful are often the ones that have been written down and refined over time, perhaps into an investment checklist with all the critical go/no go decisions in place so that nothing is missed and every lesson learned is built back into the system.